FAQ - THE PARENTING GUIDEBOOK

 Poles – There are no requirements for the types of poles to be used though we recommend poles that are light and durable.
 Many athletes use poles that have bends (GS poles) in them.
 These are race specific poles.
 The reality is that for the vast majority of our racers, curved poles will not make a difference in their performance.
 However, most athletes want them...because every one else has them.
 Pole guards are not required until the racers are “hitting” the gates.
 Don't worry, you’ll know when this happens.
 Shin guards and forearm protectors will be also appropriate at this time.

 Helmets – Are required for all racers.
-For races, helmets are required to be of the “full shell” style (hard shell covers the ear).
-Face guards are not required until the racers are hitting the gates.
+For races, helmets are required to meet USSA rules and be of the “full shell” style (hard shell covers the ear).
+USSA rules for helmets change from time to time, so always be sure to check their rules before purchasing a helmet!
+Face guards are not required for SL until the racers are hitting gates.
 Again, you'll know when this happens.
 Mouth guards are not a bad idea, especially if your child wears braces.

 Jacket – A warm jacket is a must.
 Make sure your racer's name and "Attitash" or "AAEF" is clearly writting on at least one inside label (see "Clothing Issues on Race Day" below).